Activate account

 Revoke Access Token - FastPix

-• Generating tokens
+• Generating new tokens

-• Managing permission scopes
+• Assigning and managing permission scopes

-• Revoking compromised tokens
+• Revoking expired or compromised tokens